 During your personal injury case, there will be a deposition.
 The deposition is a formal questioning and sworn testimony under oath from the involved parties and witnesses.

 The deposition phase is a key aspect of the discovery process, which is the evidence-gathering period of your case.
 Testimony from the deposition transcript will be recorded as evidence.

 Let’s take a closer look at how the deposition in a personal injury case works and what it means for your personal injury claim.
 With the help of your lawyer, you can glean important information from the deposition that could improve your odds of a favorable outcome.

 Who is Deposed in a Personal Injury Case?

 Generally speaking, anyone who is alleged to have information about your case can be deposed for witness testimony, including:

 - Clerks who may have come into contact with relevant documents

 - Friends and family members who may have seen or heard pertinent details

+The court has the power to ensure a deposition takes place.
 Witnesses who are not forthcoming may be compelled by subpoena to testify or face fines and possibly jail.
-An individual can challenge such a subpoena by filing a motion with the court.
+An individual can also challenge such a subpoena by filing a motion with the court.

 There are several reasons for attorneys on both sides of a case to initiate depositions: